enayetsyl/ShopEase/requirement copy.md

    - Monitor transactions and review activities across the platform.
 2. **Vendor**
    - Create and manage their shop (name, logo, description, etc.).
-   - Add products with attributes such as name, price, category, inventory count, images, and discounts.
-   - Duplicate existing products and edit their details for quicker additions.
    - View customer reviews and ratings.
-   - Manage product inventory (update quantity, edit details, or delete products).
    - View order history specific to their shop.
 3. **User (Customer)**
    - Browse products across all vendor shops from the home page.